 Within this active and busy environment, students are encouraged to work out how to organise enough time and space for themselves and become accustomed to the public nature of ordained ministry.

 Single students are provided with furnished single study bedrooms, many are en-suite and others are traditional sets with separate bedroom and study areas with shared bathroom facilities.
 There is also a shared lounge and kitchen for the exclusive use of single students.

 Students with families are provided with unfurnished flats either on the campus or in nearby properties, with a study in College if available.
-In term-time, all meals for students are provided, and students' families are welcome to come in for lunch.
+In term-time, all meals for students are provided, and students' families are welcome to come in for certain meals.